mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Utoland.md

 ## The Blue Room

-This bar is located on the lower city level and is frequented by individuals who make it quite clear that they are not happy with the federation’s rule.
+This bar is located on the lower city level and is frequented by individuals who make it quite clear that they are not happy with the federation's rule.
 The federation are aware of the activities here but have not gotten involved, partly to avoid unnecessary conflict but it also allows them to monitor and identify potential trouble makers.